Murder of Carmen Gayheart: Trial proceedings

 Following their arrests, Hamilton and Wainwright were charged with multiple felonies including first-degree murder, sexual battery, robbery, and kidnapping.
 In July 1994, a grand jury indicted the pair on all counts.
-The State Attorney for the Third Judicial Circuit, Jerry Blair, announced his intent to seek the death penalty against both men, citing the heinous and premeditated nature of the crimes, as well as the aggravating factors of kidnapping, sexual assault, and the victim’s vulnerability.
+The State Attorney for the Third Judicial Circuit, Jerry Blair, announced his intent to seek the death penalty against both men, citing the heinous and premeditated nature of the crimes, as well as the aggravating factors of kidnapping, sexual assault, and the victim's vulnerability.
 The case proceeded to trial amid significant public attention and outrage over the brutality of the offenses.
 The surviving family members of Gayheart expressed that they wanted both Wainwright and Hamilton to be executed for the rape and murder of Gayheart.
 Because of the significant media attention, as well as the court's inability to produce an unbiased jury in Hamilton County, the court decided to move the trial to Clay County, where a jury was quickly seated.

 During their pre-trial detention at the Clay County Jail, Hamilton and Wainwright repeatedly expressed intent to escape custody.
 Authorities received intelligence indicating that the two men were actively planning an escape attempt, which allegedly included a plot to kill a correctional officer during the breakout.
 Due to the seriousness of these threats and the high risk they posed, jail officials placed both men in maximum-security confinement to prevent any potential escape or violence against staff.
 Not only that, for their court appearances, stun belts were installed on both Wainwright and Hamilton to constantly activate them to keep them under control.

 The trial and sentencing of Wainwright and Hamilton were held before separate juries in May 1995, and on May 30, 1995, both juries found the two men guilty of kidnapping, raping and murdering Gayheart.
 On June 1, 1995, both juries recommended that Wainwright and Hamilton should be sentenced to death for the most serious charge of first-degree murder.
-Based on court sources, the jury in Wainwright's case handed an unanimous vote for capital punishment, while the jury in Hamilton's case issued a majority vote of 10–2.
+Based on court sources, the jury in Wainwright's case handed a unanimous vote for capital punishment, while the jury in Hamilton's case issued a majority vote of 10–2.

 On June 12, 1995, both Wainwright and Hamilton were sentenced to death via the electric chair by Circuit Judge Vernon Douglas.
 Apart from death sentences, the judge also imposed three consecutive life sentences to each man for the other offenses committed against Gayheart.
 The judge labeled the murder of Gayheart as "pitiless and unnecessarily torturous" and also "wicked, evil and vile."